DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput/_docs/spec.md

 #### Subtypes

 ##### Bound tool node
 A bound tool node has both a bound input, an associated tool, and a set of tool parameters.
-A tool is any function that can be invoked by the user.
+A tool is any function that can be activated by the user.
 Tools include:

 * Move camera
 * Turn camera